 FAQ- Force Technical Info and Troubleshooting Guide

-When troubleshooting your Field One Paintball marker, make sure to always point your barrel in a safe direction and remove paintballs and air before starting ANY work on your marker.
+When troubleshooting or maintaining your Field One Paintball marker, make sure to always point your barrel in a safe direction and remove paintballs and air before starting ANY work on your marker.
 Wear the proper eye and face protection and ensure that all people within range are wearing the proper eye and face protection.
 Only test your marker in a safe area and make sure the marker is completely degassed and empty of paintballs before storing the marker.

 CLEAN: Work on a clean surface and a clean tray with clean grease and a clean tool.

 Do not apply loctite to any area after Factory assembly.

 Do not apply aftermarket screws (ie: blackout kit) to the Force without confirming that it is a direct replacement screw with the same dimensions and specs.

 Do not overtighten any assembly- consult “tightness” guidelines below: